If you are planning on structuring a sales team, the good news is that your business is in a growth phase!

 To determine what your sales team will look like, it is important to map your company profile.

-All of these answers must be taken into account when figuring out an ideal profile that will fit into your sales process.
+All of these answers must be taken into account when determining an ideal profile that fits your sales process.
 If your product or service is focused on enterprise companies, the less "aggressive" sales profile is probably the professional you are looking for.
-Selling in a startup, on the other hand, usually means that a salesperson must have a more independent and dynamic profile.
+Selling at a startup, on the other hand, usually means a salesperson must have a more independent, dynamic profile.

 Management profile

 We talk a lot about processes, but it is important to remember that these are people dealing with people.
-Which means, if the manager has a certain profile, and it works and generates revenue for the company, it is important that this is taken into account when hiring your team.
-After all, a cohesive and aligned team is halfway done (especially considering we are dealing with a stressful routine such as in sales).
+Which means that if the manager has a certain profile and it works and generates revenue for the company, it is important that this is taken into account when hiring your team.
+After all, a cohesive, aligned team is halfway done (especially given the stressful routine in sales).

 Remembering that this does not mean that hiring the same profile as you will work perfectly.
 Often, a complementary profile will be the key to the success of your process.